smoke-you/PoolParty/README.md

   - The `WorkManager` instantiates a `Listener`.
   - When work items are queued, their arguments include connection parameters for the `Listener`.
   - When a work item starts, it instantiates a `Client` and connects to the `Listener`, creating a `Connection`.
+  - When the work item finnishes, the `Client` disconnects from the `Listener`.

 Of course, both of these options mean that there is no existing communications channel into which pre-emptive `cancel` messages can be broadcast, hence the initial `start` message can't be (directly) suppressed, although it could still be caught by the `WorkManager` and not broadcast to the web clients (on the basis that the work item sequence number is not in the list of current work items).
 That's probably a better solution than dozens of `Pipe` instances, but I haven't made my mind up yet.

+## Exploring the Possible Solutions
+For the first candidate solution, it turns out that there isn't a need to probe the individual processes of the `ProcessPoolExecutor`, and in fact it is difficult to do so reliably: absent an arbitrarily long delay in the `probe` function, the `Executor` tends to assign new tasks to previously used processes.
+However, by forcing the `Executor` to start its processes up using `futures.wait([self.__pool.submit(time.sleep(0))])`, then inspecting the private dict of processes using `list(self.__pool._processes.keys())`, it is possible to obtain a list of the PID's available to the `ProcessPoolExecutor`.

+There is another problem with both of these candidate solutions: as already noted, it is impossible to send a `cancel` message to a pre-loaded (and hence uncancellable via `Future.cancel()`) work item, so it is not possible to directly "pre-cancel" pre-loaded work items.
+It would be possible to set the work item's state to e.g. `PENDING CANCELLED` and send it a `cancel` message in response to it emitting a `start` message, but I'm not convinced that the complexity is justified.